-Testing agencies should keep components of the test installation in storage until after the FHWA ac- ceptance process in case questions are raised regarding the testing installation.
+Testing agencies should keep components of the test installation in storage until after the FHWA eligibility process has been completed in case questions are raised regarding the test installation.
 The components to be kept in storage should include components that are damaged and key structural components related to the impact performance of the test article, such as the anchor cable assembly of a barrier system for a redirection impact.
-The stored components should, to the extent possible, be kept from adverse envi- ronmental conditions that could signifi cantly change their properties.
+The stored components should, to the extent possible, be kept from adverse environmental conditions that could signifi cantly change their properties.